netxms/netxms-doc/admin/event-processing.rst

      - Action in regard to alarms.
 Alarm can be created, resolved or terminated or no action to alarms is done.
 See :ref:`generating_and_terminating_alarms` for more information.
+   * - Action --> Downtime Control
+     - Allows to add records to ``downtime_log`` table in the DB which can later be used to generate downtime report using the reporting engine.
+Downtime tag allows to specify several types of downtime for one and the same object.
+When closing a downtime record, system will search for open record with same downtime tag.
+Downtime tag is 15 characters in length, macros are not supported in this field.
    * - Action --> Persistent Storage
      - :ref:`nxsl_persistent_storage` action like add/update or delete can be
        performed.
+   * - Action --> Custom Attributes
+     - Actions with :ref:`custom_attributes` like add/update or delete can be performed.
    * - Action --> Server Actions
      - List of predefined actions to be executed.
 Action execution could be